Having a disabled child in the family

 Being disabled means not being able to do things that other people of the same age can do.

-A person may have an intellectual disability which means they have trouble managing many things that are needed for everyday life.
+- A person may have an intellectual disability which means they learn slowly and may have trouble managing many things that are needed for everyday life.

-In these examples, although they are disabled, their disabilities will have very different effects on their lives.
+In these examples, although they are each disabled, their disabilities have very different effects on their lives.

 - A hearing aid might help the girl with a hearing loss do everything others can do.

-- A boy with paralysed legs might only be able to move around in a wheel chair, so that he can't play some sports, for example.
-But he might be just as good at doing spelling tests as you are, and maybe he plays wheelchair sports.
+- A boy with paralysed legs might be able to move around in a wheel chair, so that he can play some sports but not others, for example.
+But he might be just as good at doing spelling tests as you are, and maybe he is really good at wheelchair sports.

 - A girl with an intellectual disability may need a lot of support in many areas of her life.